Technical exports

 • preserve data consistency

-• start from structured field inputs
+• start from structured site inputs

-• smooth handover from visit to study
+• smooth handover from site survey to planning

 FAQ